gsouf/phalcon-stubs/README.md

 Tested with Netbeans

-Two solutions for adding phalcon stubs for your project into github :
+Two solutions for adding phalcon stubs for your project into github composer or clone+checkout :

 Composer
 -----------